kkoomen/pair/README.md

 # Jailbreaking Various Large Language Models by Exploiting Template Completion and Prompt Rewriting

-Despite advancements in alignment techniques, Large Language Models (LLMs) remain vulnerable to \textit{jailbreaking}---the use of adversarial inputs to bypass alignment safeguards.
-This thesis evaluates the effectiveness of common
-\textit{Template Completion} and \textit{Prompt Rewriting} black-box attack methods described in [Yi et al. (2024)](https://arxiv.org/abs/2407.04295).
+Despite advancements in alignment techniques, Large Language Models (LLMs) remain vulnerable to _jailbreaking_---the use of adversarial inputs to bypass alignment safeguards.
+This thesis evaluates the effectiveness of common _Template Completion_ and _Prompt Rewriting_ black-box attack methods described in [Yi et al. (2024)](https://arxiv.org/abs/2407.04295).
 The results demonstrate that role-playing remains one of the most effective jailbreaking attack methods, coaxing the model into role-playing a character in